MeMstudios/lampros-support/README.md

 The support email must be setup as a user in Asana and *TURN OFF EMAIL NOTIFICATIONS* or you will start an infinite email loop!
 Client email addresses should be added to the Asana project.

-If are in the gmail support group, you should not immediately respond to the initial email.
+If you are in the gmail support group, you should not immediately respond to the initial email.
 Wait until you get the software support notification and take the link to the Asana task and leave a comment there to respond.
 Now everyone will be on the email list.
 contact@lamproslabs.com and the support email addresses should not get Asana notifications.
+Turn them off in Asana.
 Not all the support agents need to be added to the gmail support group.
 Troy gets emails from contact@lamproslabs.com anyway.
 Agents will get emails and texts if you add them to the projects.json file.

 Add Support Agents